 Motorcycle engines produce a great amount of heat while running.
 The engine, exhaust pipe, muffler, brake rotors, and shock absorbers can become very hot.
 Do not touch any of these parts after operating the motorcycle, and take care to park it where pedestrians are not likely to touch it and get burned.

-- Never use the hand decompression lever to turn off the engine.
-Use the short-circuit button or the emergency-off button instead. - Close the fuel tap when leaving your vehicle.
-Otherwise the carburettor can flood and fuel will enter the engine. - Never park your motorcycle in places where there are fire hazards due to dry grass or other easily flammable materials.
+- Close the fuel tap when leaving your vehicle.Otherwise the carburettor can flood and fuel will enter the engine. - Never park your motorcycle in places where there are fire hazards due to dry grass or other easily flammable materials.